What is the Faculty Council?

 How can I join the Faculty Council?

 Students run for a total of one (academic) year, and personnel for a total of two years.
 Both are selected through elections in which all students and staff from the ESHCC can vote.
-These elections take place at the end of each academic years (for the students) and every other year (for the staff).
+These elections take place at the end of each academic years.
 Read more about the elections.